What Is a Gold Plan?

 Gold Plan Premium

-This year, gold plan premiums are sometimes less expensive than silver or bronze plans.
-For example, let’s look at the full-priced premiums, in the same areas, for gold, silver, and bronze plans:
+This year, gold plan premiums are not always more expensive than silver plans.
+In fact, they are not always more expensive than bronze plans.
+For example, let’s look at the full-priced premiums, in the same areas, for gold, silver, and bronze plans:1

 Full-Price Gold Plan Premiums